datacarpentry/image-processing/_episodes/08-connected-components.md

 Here you might get a warning `UserWarning: Low image data range; displaying image with stretched contrast.` or just see an all black image (Note: this behavior might change in future versions or not occur with a different image viewer).

 What went wrong?
-When you hover over the black image, the pixel values are shown as numbers in the loewr corner of the viewer.
+When you hover over the black image, the pixel values are shown as numbers in the lower corner of the viewer.
 You can see that some pixels have values different from `0`, so they are not actually pure black.
 Let's find out more by examining `labeled_image`.
 Properties that might be interesting in this context are `dtype`, the minimum and maximum value.
 We can print them with the following lines:

 ~~~
 print("dtype:", labeled_image.dtype)